griffey13/PathFinding/README.md

 # Path-Finding algorithm
 Implementation of the A* path-finding algorithm  for battle units to traverse a battlefield from a starting position to a target position.

-Algorith was written and tested with C++ (C++17) and Microsoft Visual Studio Professional 2019 on Windows 11.
+Algorithm was written and tested with C++ (C++17) and Microsoft Visual Studio Professional 2019 on Windows 11.

 Introduction
 ------------